ivan-zdravkov/bachelors/README.md

-# Ivan Zdravkov - Graduation Thesis #

-## Design and implementation of a system for online payments and access to services ##
+# Ivan Zdravkov - Design and implementation of a system for online payments and access to services #

 * An English review of the graduation thesis (originally in bulgarian) can be downloaded here: [English Review.docx](https://bitbucket.org/ivanzdravkovdiplomproject/diplom-project/src/78b51d42ddcfc7057429f4af163259b164e532d5/English%20Review.docx?fileviewer=file-view-default)